Richard Nixon: Return to public life

 The interviews helped improve Nixon's financial position—at one point in early 1975, he had had only $500 in the bank—as did the sale of his Key Biscayne property to a trust set up by wealthy friends of Nixon, such as Bebe Rebozo.
 In February 1976, Nixon visited China at the personal invitation of Mao.
 Nixon had wanted to return to China but chose to wait until after Ford's own visit in 1975.
 Nixon remained neutral in the close 1976 primary battle between Ford and Reagan.
 Ford won, but was defeated by Georgia governor Jimmy Carter in the general election.
 The Carter administration had little use for Nixon and blocked his planned trip to Australia, causing the government of Prime Minister Malcolm Fraser to withhold its official invitation.

-In 1976, Nixon was disbarred by the New York State Bar Association for obstruction of justice in the Watergate affair.
+In 1976, Nixon was disbarred by a New York State court for obstruction of justice in the Watergate affair.
 He chose not to present any defense.
 In early 1978, he visited the United Kingdom; there, he was shunned by American diplomats, most ministers of the James Callaghan government, and two former prime ministers, Harold Macmillan and Edward Heath.
 He was welcomed, however, by the Leader of the Opposition, Margaret Thatcher, and former prime ministers Lord Home and Sir Harold Wilson.
 Nixon addressed the Oxford Union regarding Watergate:

 [Some people] felt that, on this matter that I had not handled it properly, and they were right.
 I screwed it up, and I paid the price.